eksctl-io/eksctl/userdocs/src/usage/spot-instances.md

       instanceTypes: ["t3.small", "t3.medium"] # At least one instance type should be specified
 ```

+To distinguish nodes between spot or on-demand instances you can use the kubernetes label `node-lifecycle` which will have the value `spot` or `on-demand` depending on its type.

 ### Parameters in instancesDistribution

 Please see [the config parameters](/usage/schema/#nodeGroups-instancesDistribution) for details.